MarieOsinceva/MarieOsinceva/README.md

 <h1 align="center"> Hi there 👋 </h1>
 <h3 align="center">Frontend developer on React Native</h3>

-Currently I am in Russia.
-But soon I am moving to Serbia 🇸🇰 <br />
+I am from Russia.
+But soon I now I live in Serbia 🇸🇰 <br />
 Most of my career I worked for start-ups.
 So I had to learn a lot on my own.<br />
 My hobbies are drawing, yoga/stretching and drinking coffee in cafe.
 Also I like traveling so I would not mind moving to another country.<br />
 <br />